sthbrx/sthbrx.github.io/content/blog/2023-11-28-context-switching-sprs-on-powerpc.markdown

 ```

 What gives?
 As far as I can determine, we require that the `prev` argument to
-`__switch_to` is always the currently running task.
-And on PowerPC, we can
+`__switch_to` is always the currently running task (as opposed being in some
+dedicated handler or ill-defined task state during the switch).
+And on PowerPC,
-access the currently running task's thread struct through the `current` macro.
+we can access the currently running task's thread struct through the `current`
+macro.
 So, in theory, `current->thread` is an alias for `prev->thread`.
-Anything else
+Anything
-wouldn't make any sense here, as we are storing the SPR values into
+else wouldn't make any sense here, as we are storing the SPR values into
 `prev->thread`, but making decisions about their values in `restore_sprs()`
 based on the `current->thread` serialised values.